Seton I. Miller: Paramount: Turning Producer

-Miller signed a contract with Paramount to write and produce.
+In 1942, Miller signed a contract with Paramount to write and produce.
 He started with Ministry of Fear (1944), directed by Fritz Lang.
 He was assigned The Griswold Story but it was not made.
+Miller also produced The Bride Wore Boots (1946).

 He had written a script of Two Years Before the Mast for Edward Small in 1939.
 The project was bought by Paramount, and Miller also produced.
-It was directed by John Farrow and he and Miller made two more films together, California (1947), and Calcutta (1947).
+It was directed by John Farrow and he and Miller made two more films together, California (1947), and Calcutta (filmed 1945, released 1947).
+In May 1946 it was reported he had asked for and received a release from his Paramount contract.

-Miller also produced The Bride Wore Boots (1946).

 Warners & Universal

-Miller sold his script for Singapore (1947) to Universal in 1947.
+Miller sold his script for Singapore to Universal in 1947.
 It was later remade as Istanbul (1957).
 In August 1947, he signed with Warner Bros to write and produce.
 He was to start with Colt 45 starring Wayne Morris.
 It was not made.
-Instead he wrote and produced Fighter Squadron (1948) and wrote The Man Who Cheated Himself (1950) originally known as The Gun.
+Instead he wrote and produced Fighter Squadron (1948).

+1950s independent writer and studio works

-He associate produced The Sound of Fury (1950).
-In 1950 he formed a company with Irvin Rubin.
+In the 1950s, Miller wrote either independently or for various studios.
+In 1950, Miller wrote The Man Who Cheated Himself, originally known as The Gun, and associate produced The Sound of Fury.
+Early in that year he formed a company with Irvin Rubin.

-He wrote and produced Queen for a Day (1951) at United Artists.
-He wrote an adaptation of Island in the Sky but is not credited on the final film.

-Miller wrote The Mississippi Gambler (1953) and Bengal Brigade (1954) for Universal.
-He did The Shanghai Story (1954) for Republic.
+He wrote and produced Queen for a Day (1951) at United Artists and wrote an adaptation of Island in the Sky but is not credited on the final film.
+Miller wrote The Mississippi Gambler (1953) and in 1954, the Bengal Brigade for Universal and The Shanghai Story for Republic.

 In 1955, he sold a Western script, The Staked Plains to Henry Fonda.
 He wrote scripts for a Dennis O'Keefe TV series Hart of Honolulu.

-In 1957, he wrote The Willie Gordon Story for Ray Milland to be shot in England but it was not made.

-That year he sold a story Pete's Dragon for the Disney company to make as a vehicle for Kevin Corcoran.
+He wrote The Willie Gordon Story for Ray Milland in 1957, meant to be shot in England but it was not made.
+That same year, he sold a story Pete's Dragon for the Disney company to make as a vehicle for Kevin Corcoran.
 The eventual film was not made for another two decades.

 Miller was credited on the remake of The Last Mile (1959).

-He wrote Death Valley Days and created a series Rogue for Hire.
+He closed out the decade by writing Death Valley Days and creating a series, Rogue for Hire.

 Later career

-His later credits include Knife for the Ladies (1974).

-An unpublished story of his was filmed as Pete's Dragon (1977).
+His later credits span into the 1970s, including Knife for the Ladies (1974) and an unpublished story of his was filmed as Pete's Dragon (1977).

 Awards and nominations

+Miller was nominated with Fred Niblo, Jr. for their 1931 screen adaptation of Martin Flavin's play The Criminal Code.
 He and Sidney Buchman won the Academy Award for Best Writing, Screenplay in 1941 for Here Comes Mr. Jordan.

-He was also nominated with Fred Niblo, Jr. for their 1931 screen adaptation of Martin Flavin's play The Criminal Code.

 Personal life

 Miller married Bonita and had two children, Keith and Bonita, but he and his wife divorced in 1940.
 She demanded $2,000 a month in alimony claiming Miller abused her verbally and physically.
-He remarried in 1946, to actress Ann Evans and had another child, a daughter, Catherine, who became an actor.
+He remarried in 1946, to actress Ann Evers and had another child, a daughter, Catherine, who became an actor.